Subsidies for promoting cultural diversity and combating racism

 Additional terms and conditions

-- The community has been operating as a registered community for at least three years and carries out regular year-round operations.
+- The community applying for the subsidy has been operating as a registered community for at least three years and carries out regular year-round operations.

 - Subsidies for communities supported in previous years may be increased or decreased according to the community’s activities, comparisons to the applications submitted by other communities, or the amount of funding that has been allocated.